California Eviction Notice

 Grace Period and Late Fees

 While California does not mandate a grace period for rent payments, many lease agreements include one.
-Late fees must be reasonable and clearly stated in the lease.
+Furthermore, late fees must be reasonable and clearly stated in the lease.

 Eviction Lawsuits and Court Process

-If a tenant does not comply with an eviction notice, the landlord may file an Unlawful Detainer case in Superior Court.
-Starting in 2025, tenants will have 10 court days to respond, with an additional 5 days if served by mail.
+If tenants do not comply with eviction notices, landlords may file Unlawful Detainer cases in Superior Court.
+Additionally, starting in 2025, tenants will have 10 court days to respond, with an additional 5 days if served by mail.

 How to Evict a Tenant in California